Prakash-sa/ride-matching-go/README.md

 - This repo is a prototype and intended as scaffolding: production hardening required for HA, security, secrets management, retries, idempotency, and observability.
 - Recommended next steps:
   - Configure TLS/auth for Kafka and Redis in your environment
 - Use a robust migration tool (e.g. golang-migrate) instead of the demo initContainer
 - Add end-to-end integration tests that run against the compose stack
 - Add dashboards and alerting rules in Grafana/Prometheus

-If you want, I can wire OSRM configuration into the server wiring (`NewServerFromEnv`), add Stripe hold/capture into the ride lifecycle, and add a Grafana dashboard for the provided Prometheus metrics.
+## Production hardening roadmap

+Refer to `docs/production-grade-roadmap.md` for a detailed plan to evolve this prototype into a production-grade, multi-region platform capable of handling Uber-scale traffic.